Safety doors failed in NYC high-rise fire that killed 17

 A malfunctioning electric space heater apparently started the fire Sunday in the 19-story building in the Bronx, fire officials said.
 The flames damaged only a small part of the building, but smoke poured through the apartment's open door and turned stairwells into dark, ash-choked death traps.
 The stairs were the only method of escape in a tower too tall for fire escapes.

 Fire Commissioner Daniel Nigro said the apartment’s front door and a door on the 15th floor should have been self-closing and blunted the spread of smoke, but the doors stayed fully open.
-It was not clear if the doors failed mechanically or if they had been intentionally propped open.
+It was not clear if the doors failed mechanically or if they had been manually disabled.
+Nigro said the apartment door was not obstructed.

 The heavy smoke blocked some residents from escaping and incapacitated others as they tried to flee, fire officials said.
 Victims, many in cardiac and respiratory arrest, were found on every one floor.
 Firefighters carried out limp children and gave them oxygen and continued making rescues even after their air supplies ran out.